Available in Classic and VPC

 -

-When the list of Docker container images of the registry appears, view the summary or click a Docker container image to see the details.
+When the list of Docker container images appears, view summary information or click an image to view its details.

 - List and [Details] tab

-- Image name: Name of Docker container image.
+- Image name: Name of the Docker container image.

-- Last changed date: Date and time the Docker container image was most recently changed.
+- Last modified date: Date and time when the Docker container image was last modified.

-- Pulls: Number of times the Docker container image has been downloaded.
+- Pulls: Number of times the Docker container image has been pulled.

-- Pull command: Check the command to download (pull) the Docker container image in the Docker CLI environment, etc. Click the User guide button to see upload (push) and login commands in addition to the download (pull) command.
+- Pull command: Command to pull the Docker container image in the Docker CLI.
+Click User guide to view login and push commands in addition to the pull command.

-- Short description: Enter a description of no more than 100 characters.
+- Short Description: Enter up to 100 characters.

-- Full description: Supports Markdown format, allowing for a more detailed description.
+- Full Description: Supports Markdown for more detailed descriptions.

 - [Tags] tab